reytoms/Portfolio/dataviz2.md

 a.
 I would like to find a way to control the opacity of the bubble colours depending on the value it denotes.
 That is, to change the intensity/saturation of colour based on the index value.

 b.
 I would re-order the regions/country in an alphabetical order.
+With the chart for countries in Asia, I would place Japan in the center of the y-axis rather than the last row (I learnt that to do so, I have to re arrange my data set in excel placing Japan in the center of the list of countries for Asia)

 ## __References__ ##